glmmTMB/glmmTMB/README.md

 ```
 devtools::install_github("glmmTMB/glmmTMB",subdir="glmmTMB")
 ```
-You will need to make sure that the `devtools` package and development tools (compilers etc.) are installed first: `devtools::setup_rtools()` should help with this.
+You will need to make sure that the `devtools` package and development tools (compilers etc.) are installed first: `devtools::setup_rtools()` should help with the latter.

 ### From GH repository